NREL/nrelWattileExt/test/README.md

 - `README.md`: This README document
 - `reference_funcs.trio`: SkySpark [Axon] functions included for reference only;
   not used in the test environment
-- `setup.trio`: kySpark [Axon] function for automated setup of the SkySpark test environment (see *Instructions* below)
+- `setup.trio`: SkySpark [Axon] function for automated setup of the SkySpark test environment (see *Instructions* below)

 All `*.trio` files are encoded in Haystack [Trio] format.